Things to do in Holland Village

 After checking out these unique finds above, you’ll have a wide variety of makan places to refuel at.
 Besides food centres, pay a visit to cafes like Sunday Folks and 2AM-Dessert Bar, or drop by restaurants Crystal Jade and Original Sin, a Mediterranean restaurant.
 You can also grab some iconic egg tarts at Tai Cheong Bakery at Lorong Liput.

-- 10 things to do in Bedok
+- Things to do in Botanic Gardens

 Drop us your email so you won't miss the latest news.